- Around 1.5 million guests expected at Turkey’s beach resorts this season

 About TUI Group

-TUI Group is one of the world's leading tourism groups and operates worldwide.
+TUI Group is a leading global tourism group and operates worldwide.
 The Group is headquartered in Germany.
 TUI shares are listed on the FTSE 250, an index of the London Stock Exchange, on the regulated market of the Hanover Stock Exchange and on the Open Market segment of the Frankfurt Stock Exchange.
-The TUI Group offers integrated services from a single source for its 27 million customers, 21 million of them in the European national companies.
+The TUI Group offers integrated services from a single source for its 21 million customers.

 Global responsibility for sustainable economic, ecological and social action is at the core of our corporate culture.
 The TUI Care Foundation, initiated by TUI, focuses on the positive effects of tourism, on education and training and on strengthening environmental and social standards with projects in 25 countries.
 It thus supports holiday destinations in their development.